With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 It doesn't take long to make a whole bunch of these flats.
 Properly made they'll last years or decades.

 I like to stick the flats in a plastic tray to catch the water when I'm sprouting seeds.
-I line the flats with a piece of paper to keep the dirt from ...
+I line the flats with a piece of paper to ...